-Two ensemble forecasting systems are currently operational at ECMWF: (1) the EPS (Ensemble Prediction System) for medium-range weather forecasting and (2) the seasonal forecasting (Seasonal Forecast System, so-called: S4).
-The EPS produces weather forecasts out to 15 days, whereas seasonal forecasting (S4) produces forecasts out to 7 months.
+Two ensemble forecasting systems are currently operational at ECMWF: (1) the EPS (Ensemble Prediction System) for medium-range weather forecasting and (2) the seasonal forecasting (Seasonal Forecast System, so-called: S5).
+The EPS produces weather forecasts out to 15 days, whereas seasonal forecasting (S5) produces forecasts out to 7 months.

-Furthermore, an important source of predictability over Europe in the 10-30 day range is believed to originate from the Madden Julian Oscillation (MJO).
+Furthermore, an important source of predictability over Europe in the 15-46 day range is believed to originate from the Madden Julian Oscillation (MJO).
 The MJO is a 40-50 day tropical oscillation.
 Several works suggest that the ocean-atmosphere coupling has a significant impact upon the speed of propagation of an MJO event in the Indian Ocean and western North Pacific.
-The use of a coupled system after day 10 may therefore help to capture some aspects of the MJO variability.
+The use of a coupled system helps to capture some aspects of the MJO variability.